WPTO: Since 2000

+Technical information

 Subchannels

-WPTO broadcasts from a facility co-located with Cincinnati's WXIX-TV near the Western Hills Viaduct.
+WPTD's digital signal is multiplexed.
 On June 5, 2023, WPTO began broadcasting two of the four subchannels of WCVN-TV in Covington, Kentucky, a transmitter of Kentucky Educational Television (KET), as part of a partnership between KET and Public Media Connect; KET provides transmission capacity in 3.0 format for WCET and WPTO (as well as datacasting capabilities for both organizations) and vice versa in 1.0 format.
 Fiber-optic links deliver signals between Public Media Connect's master control in Dayton and KET's in Lexington.
 This was the first partnership between separately owned public broadcasters.